Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Preliminaries

 \item[(TD6)] for $i, j\in I$, the spaces $e_jA^\flat e_i$ and $e_iA^{\sharp} e_j$ are zero unless $\partial(i)\leq \partial(j)$, moreover, if $\partial(i)=\partial(j)$, then $e_iA^\flat e_j=e_iA^\sharp e_j=e_i A^{0} e_j$. \end{enumerate}

 The subalgebras $A^{\flat}$, $A^{\sharp}$, and $A^{0}$ are called the negative Borel, the positive Borel, and the Cartan subalgebras of $A$, respectively.
 A triangular structure on $A$ enables to define two natural functors (\cite[p.
 100]{Strop}) which we discuss in the next two sections.
+Let $A\Mod$ and $A\fdMod$ denote the category of locally finite-dimensional left $A$-modules and the category of finite-dimensional left $A$-modules, respectively.